Hiking can be hard on your knees, no matter how physically fit you are. However, you can support your knees by using a brace, sleeve or strap.

 A hiking knee brace can provide additional support and stability for your knees when hiking over rugged terrain.

-If you’re someone who experiences knee pain when hiking, then a brace could be just what you need.
+If you’re someone who experiences knee pain when hiking, then a brace could be just what you need, especially for long hikes and more rigorous day hikes.

 Knee pain is typically experienced during or after downhill hikes.
 This is because hiking downhill puts a lot of pressure directly on your kneecap.